ProgettiMagistrale/Ontology-and-QCSupport-tool-/README.md

 Materials:
 - Ontology file in .owl
-- source files for the tool QCSupport tool
+- source files for the tool Q-SAD DSS Tool

 # Abstract